OpenEvalProject/evals/manuscripts/elife-31732/v2/manuscript.md

 ## Materials and methods

-## Animals
+### Animals

 C57Bl/6J (WT) and C57Bl/10ScSn-Dmdmdx/J (mdx) were purchased from Jackson Laboratories (Bar Harbor, ME) and bred following their breeding strategy.
 Mice lacking p47phox (B6(Cg)-Ncf1m1J/J, JaxMice) were crossed with mdx mice to generate Ncf1-/-::mdx (p47 (-/-)/mdx) mice (Pal et al., 2014)).
 At approximately 5 months of age and in accordance with National Institutes of Health guidelines and approved by the Institutional Animal Care and Use Committee of Baylor College of Medicine, mice were anesthetized by isoflurane (2%) inhalation and euthanized by rapid cervical dislocation followed by thoracotomy.

-## Diaphragm passive stretch
+### Diaphragm passive stretch

 Diaphragm muscle was surgically dissected and sectioned into diaphragm strips with the rib end attached to a fixed hook and the other to the lever arm of a dual-mode lever system (305C-LR-FP; Aurora Scientific Inc., Aurora, ON, Canada) using silk suture (4-0).
 The diaphragm was placed in a physiological saline solution containing (in mM): 2.0 CaCl2, 120.0 NaCl, 4.0 KCl, 1.0 MgSO4, 25.0 NaHCO3, 1.0 KH2PO4, 10.0 glucose, pH 7.3 and continuously gassed with 95% O2–5% CO2 at 25°C. Muscle length was adjusted to elicit maximum twitch force (optimal length, Lo).
 A hand-held electronic caliper was used to measure Lo and the lever arm was programmed to passively stretch the diaphragm strip to 120% of Lo at 1 Lo/s for 5 min.
 At the end of the stretch protocol fiber bundles were removed from the rib, trimmed of excess connective tissue, blotted dry, and weighed.
 Muscle weight and Lo were used to estimate absolute forces expressed as N/cm2 (Close, 1972).

 To determine tissue stiffness, the Veronda-Westman model (Veronda and Westmann, 1970) was employed to quantify Young’s modulus for the first stretch.
 The Veronda-Westman model describes a nonlinear relationship between stress and strain and previously has been utilized to study the elasticity of a number of biological tissues, such as breast and skin (Krouskop et al., 1998; Veronda and Westmann, 1970).
+Assuming the diaphragm tissue as an incompressible Veronda-Westman material, under uniaxial tension, the axial stress σ is related to the resulted stretch λ through equation 1: (Oberai et al., 2009; Pavan et al., 2010)

+$$
+\sigma= \frac{2E}{3}(\lambda^{2}−\frac{1}{\lambda})(e^{\gamma(\lambda^{2}+\frac{2}{\lambda}−3)}−\frac{1}{2\lambda}),
+$$

-Assuming the diaphragm tissue as an incompressible Veronda-Westman material, under uniaxial tension, the axial stress σ is related to the resulted stretch λ through equation 1: (Oberai et al., 2009; Pavan et al., 2010)(1)σ= 2E3(λ2−1λ)(eγ(λ2+2λ−3)−12λ),where λ = 1 + ε (ε is the strain), Ε is the Young’s modulus of the diaphragm tissue at zero strain and γ is a nonlinear parameter representing the exponential increase rate of the Young’s modulus over the increase of strain.
+where λ = 1 + ε (ε is the strain), Ε is the Young’s modulus of the diaphragm tissue at zero strain and γ is a nonlinear parameter representing the exponential increase rate of the Young’s modulus over the increase of strain.
 Young’s modulus was calculated through fitting the experimental data with Equation 1 in Matlab (MathWorks; Natick, MA).

-## ROS measurements
+### ROS measurements

 Diaphragm intracellular ROS was measured using 6-carboxy-2′,7′-dichlorodihydrofluorescein diacetate (DCFH-DA) (Invitrogen, Carlsbad, CA).
 Prior to stretch, the diaphragm was incubated with DCFH-DA for 30 min, washed using the physiological saline solution and de-esterified for an additional 30 min at 25°C. All cell-loading and imaging was performed in the dark to prevent light-induced oxidation of DCFH-DA.
 A Sutter Lamda DG-5 Ultra high-speed wavelength switcher was used to excite DCF at 470/20 nm and emission intensity was collected at 535/48 nm on a charge coupled device (CCD) Camera (CoolSNAP MYO, Photometrics, Tucson, AZ) attached to an Axio Observer (Zeiss) inverted microscope (20 × objective, 0.5 NA) at a rate of 0.2 Hz.
 Alterations in the rate of ROS production were baseline corrected and calculated over the final minute of the stretch period.

-## Effect of taxol on tissue stiffness and ROS production
+### Effect of taxol on tissue stiffness and ROS production

 WT diaphragm tissue was incubated with 20 μM Taxol (Sigma-Aldrich, St. Louis, MO) or DMSO (Sigma-Aldrich, St. Louis, MO) control for 2 hr at RT.
 After 1 hr, the tissue was incubated with DCFH-DA, de-esterified and passively stretched as described above.

-## Optical coherence elastography
+### Optical coherence elastography

 Optical coherence elastography (OCE) is a novel technique for nondestructive assessment of mechanical properties of tissues (Kennedy et al., 2017; Larin and Sampson, 2017).
 The principle of OCE is based on producing a pressure wave on the sample and monitoring the propagation of the wave using phase-sensitive optical coherence tomography (OCT) imaging on nanometer scale.
 The velocity of the wave propagation in different directions along the surface is used to deduct tissue elasticity anisotropically (Li et al., 2012; Wang et al., 2012).
 A home-built OCE system was utilized which contains a focused air-puff device for tissue stimulation (Wang et al., 2013) and a spectral-domain OCT system to capture the tissue mechanical response (Wang et al., 2014).
 The air-puff system provided a highly localized (~150 µm in diameter), short-duration (~1 ms), and low-pressure (below 10 Pa) air stream to stimulate the surface of the diaphragm tissue in a noncontact fashion.
 The induced tissue displacement had a micro-scale amplitude.
 The OCT system had an axial resolution of ~5 µm in tissue, an imaging beam diameter of ~4 µm at the focal plane, and a displacement sensitivity of ~11 nm with the phase of the OCT complex signal.
 The tissue displacement over time was detected using the temporal phase profile from the OCT system.
 A previously reported shear wave imaging OCT approach (Wang and Larin) was utilized to capture the elastic wave propagation in a depth-resolved 2D field of view with a time resolution of 16 µs.
 Cross-correlation of tissue displacement profiles was used to measure the time delay formed by the wave propagation at different locations.
 The elastic wave velocity was thus quantified based on the slope from a linear fit of the time delay with respect to the wave propagation distance.
-A surface wave model (Doyle, 1997) that relates the sample Young’s modulus Ε to the wave velocity C was utilized to estimate the tissue elasticity through Equation 2: (Li et al., 2012; Wang et al., 2012)(2)E=2ρ×(1+ν)3×C2(0.87+1.12ν)2where ρ is the tissue density and ν is the Poisson’s ratio; diaphragm density was 1060 kg/m3 (Mendez and Keys, 1960).
+A surface wave model (Doyle, 1997) that relates the sample Young’s modulus Ε to the wave velocity C was utilized to estimate the tissue elasticity through Equation 2: (Li et al., 2012; Wang et al., 2012)

+$$
+E=\frac{2ρ\times(1+ν)^{3}\timesC^{2}}{(0.87+1.12ν)^{2}}
+$$

+where ρ is the tissue density and ν is the Poisson’s ratio; diaphragm density was 1060 kg/m3 (Mendez and Keys, 1960).
 Due to the nearly incompressibility of soft tissue, the Poisson’s ratio of 0.5 was utilized (Mathur et al., 2001).
 The averaged wave velocity value from 0 to 0.1 mm depth range from the tissue surface was used for calculation of the Young’s modulus.
 For each diaphragm sample, the elastic wave assessment was conducted in the transverse and longitudinal directions of the muscle fiber.

-## Ex vivo force measurements
+### Ex vivo force measurements

 Diaphragm muscle was surgically dissected from mice and sectioned into diaphragm strips with one end attached to a fixed hook and the other to a force transducer (F30, Harvard Apparatus) using silk suture (4-0) in a physiological saline solution continuously gassed with 95% O2–5% CO2 at 25°C. Diaphragm strips were incubated at 25°C for 10 min and optimal muscle length (Lo) and voltage (Vmax) were adjusted to elicit maximum twitch force.
 Following a 5-min rest period, the diaphragm strip was stimulated at 150 Hz with pulse and train durations of 0.5 and 250 ms, respectively.
 Immediately after stimulation, Lo was determined using a hand-held electronic caliper and the diaphragm strip was placed at Lo in a 100 × 15 mm petri dish (VWR, Radnor, PA) for OCE measurements.
 Following OCE, the diaphragm was re-suspended from the force transducer at Lo and after a 5-min rest period stimulated again at 150 Hz to ensure OCE measurements did not compromise the diaphragms functional properties.

 To determine the force-frequency relationship, diaphragm strips were incubated at 30°C for 15 min and Lo and Vmax were adjusted to elicit maximum twitch force.
 Following a 5-min rest period, force-frequency characteristics were measured at stimulation frequencies of 1, 5, 10, 20, 40, 60, 80, and 100 Hz every minute with pulse and train durations of 0.5 and 250 ms. At the end of the contractile protocol, Lo was measured using a hand-held electronic caliper.
 Following both stimulation protocols, fiber bundles were trimmed of excess bone and connective tissue, blotted dry, and weighed.
 Muscle weight and Lo were used to estimate cross-sectional area and absolute forces expressed as N/cm2 (Close).

-## Unrestrained whole-body plethysmography
+### Unrestrained whole-body plethysmography

 Respiratory function was monitored in unrestrained mice using Buxco small animal whole-body plethysmography (Data Sciences International, New Brighton, MN) and FinePointe software (Data Sciences International, New Brighton, MN).
 The system was calibrated each day prior to data collection.
 On the day of data collection, animals were placed in individual chambers and given 30 min to acclimate; followed by 60 min of data collection.
 The software averaged the data over each minute and recorded a value every minute for 60 min.
 To ensure data was representative, breath frequency was used to ensure the mouse had not held its breath, buried its head under its body or was breathing too rapidly.
 Mean breath frequency was calculated and data which fell outside 1SD of the mean was excluded from the data analysis (Roberts et al., 2015).

-## Western blot
+### Western blot

 Lysates from diaphragm tissue were extracted and quantified with the bicinchoninic acid (BCA) protein assay kit (Pierce, Rockford, IL), using BSA as the standard.
 Lysates were separated via SDS-PAGE and transferred to polyvinyldifluoride (PVDF) membranes.
 All tubulin blots were incubated in blocking buffer (5%, w/v, dried skimmed milk in Tris-buffered saline, pH 7.4, and 0.2% Tween 20; TBST) for 60 min and incubated overnight with anti-α-tubulin (Santa Cruz Biotechnologies), anti-β-tubulin (Cell Signaling Technology), anti-detyrosinatedtubulin (Millipore) and anti-GAPDH (Millipore) in blocking buffer.
 Fibronectin and collagen blots were blocked for 60 min in blocking buffer as above except with.
 05% Tween 20 and incubated with anti-fibronectin (Millipore), anti-collagen (Abcam) and anti-GAPDH for 60 min at room temperature (RT).
 Tubulin and fibronectin blots were exposed to IRDye Secondary Antibodies (LI-COR Biosciences) diluted in TBST for 60 min at RT and washed again.
 The LI-COr Odyssey Infrared Imaging System was used for blot detection and ImageJ software for blot analysis.
 The collagen blot was probed with secondary antibodies; ECL anti-mouse IgG HRP (NA931, GE Healthcare) and ECL Anti-rabbit IgG HRP (NA93401, GE Healthcare) for 60 min at RT.
 The membrane was imaged using the Chemidoc touch with Clarity and Clarity Max ECL reagent (Bio-Rad, Hercules, CA).
 Image analysis was performed using Biorad Image Lab 6.0 software.

-## Hydroxyproline assay
+### Hydroxyproline assay

 Diaphragm collagen content was measured using a hydroxyproline assay kit (Sigma-Aldrich, St. Louis, MO).
 Briefly, diaphragm tissue was homogenized and hydrolyzed in 200 µl of 6 M hydrochloric acid at 100°C for 3 hr.
 Hydrolysate was transferred to a 96-well plate (Corning, Corning, NY) and evaporated in an oven at 60°C. Following evaporation, the Chloromine T/Oxidation Buffer mixture was added to all wells and incubated for 5 min at RT.
 DMAB (4-(Dimethylamino) benzaldehyde) was diluted in a Perchloric Acid/Isopropanol solution, added to all wells, and incubated for 90 min at 60°C. A hydroxyproline standard curve (0–1.0 µg) was included in the assay to quantify hydroxyproline content in each sample.
 All samples, including the standard curve, were performed in duplicate and absorbance was measured at 560 nm.
 Results are reported as µg of hydroxyproline per mg of tissue (µg/mg).

-## Immunofluorescence
+### Immunofluorescence

 For fiber-type, serial diaphragm sections of 12–14 µm thickness were sectioned at −24°C using a refrigerated cryostat (Shandon Cryotome E, Thermo).
 Sections were fixed with cold methanol for 20 min and incubated overnight in a humid box at 4°C with Anti-Type I (BA-F8) and anti-Type IIA (SC-71) antibodies purchased from Developmental Studies Hybridoma Bank (DSHB; Iowa City, IA).
 Sections were then incubated for 3 hr with IgG1 and IgG2b isotype-specific secondary antibodies (Invitrogen, Waltham, MA).
 Slides were mounted with VECTASHIELD anti-fade mounting media containing DAPI (Vector Laboratories, Berlingame, CA).
 Images were acquired using a CCD camera (Digital Sight DS-Fi1, Nikon) attached to an upright microscope (Nikon Eclipse 80i, 10 × objective, 0.45 NA).
 Images were analyzed using ImageJ software.

 For α–tubulin staining, diaphragm tissue was fixed at Lo using 10% neutral buffered formalin (VWR, Radnor, PA) for 2 hr at room temperature.
 The tissue was rinsed three times and stored in PBS (ThermoScientific, Waltham, MA) plus 1 mM EDTA (Invitrogen, Waltham, MA).
 Diaphragm fibers were mechanically dissociated from the fixed diaphragm strip into single fibers and placed in 35-mm glass bottom culture dishes (MatTek, Ashland, MA) containing PBS plus 1 mM EDTA.
 Fibers were permeabilized with 0.1% Triton X-100 in PBS plus 1 mM EDTA for 10 min.
 After rinsing three times with PBS plus 1 mM EDTA, a blocking agent was added (0.1% saponin, 10% FBS in PBS plus 1 mM EDTA) for 1 hr at RT.
 Fibers were incubated with an Alexa-Fluor 488 conjugated α-tubulin antibody (Life Technologies, Waltham, MA) for 2 d at 4°C. Diaphragm fibers were washed with PBS and mounted with VECTASHIELD anti-fade mounting media containing DAPI (Vector Laboratories, Berlingame, CA) prior to microscopy.
 Fibers were imaged using a Zeiss LSM 780 confocal microscope (Zeiss, Oberkochen, Germany).
 Microtubule organization was analyzed using custom software (Liu and Ralston, 2014; software available through request to Dr Ralston) and microtubule density was assessed by summing 10 images from the intra-myofibrillar region of each fiber (>3 µm from surface), converted to a binary image and quantified using ImageJ software.
 Images were subjected to background subtraction and contrast enhancement using Image J for figure presentation only.

-## Histology
+### Histology

 Using a refrigerated cryostat (Shandon Cryotome E, Thermo), 12–14 μm thick serial sections were cut from the mid-belly region of the diaphragm at −24°C. Sections were stained using Masson’s Trichrome for fibrosis and Hematoxylin and Eosin for cross-sectional area (CSA) and centralized nuclei.
 Images were acquired using a CCD camera (Digital Sight DS-Fi1, Nikon) attached to an upright microscope (Nikon Eclipse 80i, 10 × objective, 0.45 NA).
 Images were analyzed using ImageJ software.

-## Statistical analysis
+### Statistical analysis

 Data are reported as mean ±SEM, unless otherwise specified.
 A 1-way ANOVA was used to measure statistical differences between groups.
 A two-way RM ANOVA was used to determine statistical differences between groups for the force-frequency data.
 For CSA, a Kruskal-Wallis ANOVA was used to determine differences between groups.
 Tukey’s post-hoc test was used when statistical differences were identified.
 Linear regression and multiple linear regression models were used to determine correlations between variables.
 Statistical analysis was performed in Origin Pro (OriginLab Corporation, Northhampton, MA) with significance set a priori at p≤0.05.